Graded supermanifolds and homogeneity: Introduction

-Note that supermanifolds are often called just \emph{graded manifolds}, but we will consequently use the term `supermanifold', reserving the term `graded manifold' for other gradings, e.g., various concepts of $\Z$-graded manifolds.
-There is also a rapidly developing setting of $\Z_2^n$-graded supergeometry, see \cite{Bruce:2021,Bruce:2021a,Bruce:2025,Covolo:2016a,Covolo:2016b}, generalizing the standard $\Z_2$-grading on supermanifolds and finding applications in quantum field theory \cite{Aizawa:2024,Bruce:2020}.
+Supermanifolds are often referred to simply as \emph{graded manifolds}.
+In this paper, however, we consistently use the term \emph{supermanifold}, reserving \emph{graded manifold} for manifolds equipped with gradings beyond the $\Z_2$-grading, such as $\Z$-graded manifolds.
+There is also a rapidly developing theory of $\Z_2^n$-graded supergeometry, see \cite{Bruce:2021,Bruce:2025,Bruce:2021a,Covolo:2016a,Covolo:2016b}, which generalizes the standard $\Z_2$-grading and finds applications in quantum field theory \cite{Aizawa:2024,Bruce:2020}.

-From the late '90s, the introduction of a $\Z$-grading was necessary for some studies related to Poisson geometry, Lie algebroids, and Courant algebroids.
-For instance, such structures appeared in the works of Kontsevich \cite{Kontsevich:2003}, Roytenberg \cite{Roytenberg:2002} and {\v{S}}evera \cite{Severa:2005}, who introduced the concept of an \emph{N-manifold}, which is a $\Z$-graded supermanifold (in practice, $\N$-graded) with the parity induced by the $\Z$-grading.
-Since then, the $\Z$-graded manifolds appeared in many works, as for example Mehta \cite{Mehta:2006}, Fairon \cite{Fairon:2017}, Salnikov, Hamdouni, and Loziienko \cite{Salnikov:2021}, or the recent papers \cite{Kotov:2024, Vysoky:2022,Vysoky:2022a,Vysoky:2024}.
+From the late 1990s onward, the introduction of a $\Z$-grading became essential in various contexts related to Poisson geometry, Lie algebroids, and Courant algebroids.
+Such structures appeared, for instance, in the work of Kontsevich \cite{Kontsevich:2003}, Roytenberg \cite{Roytenberg:2002}, and {\v{S}}evera \cite{Severa:2005}, who introduced the notion of an \emph{N-manifold}, i.e.\ a $\Z$-graded (in practice $\N$-graded) supermanifold whose parity is induced by the $\Z$-grading.
+Since then, $\Z$-graded manifolds have appeared in numerous works, for example \cite{Fairon:2017,Mehta:2006,Salnikov:2021,Kotov:2024,Vysoky:2022,Vysoky:2022a,Vysoky:2024}.

-In some cases, it is quite easy to replace the $\Z$-grading with gradings enumerated by elements of some other commutative groups or even monoids \cite{Jiang:2023}, as it was done for $\Z_2^n$-manifolds and for the additive group $\R$ in our case.
-Our homogeneity supermanifolds are in a sense $\Z_2\ti\R$-graded, where the element in $\Z_2$ indicates the parity and the element in $\R$ indicates the weight.
-The parity and weight are compatible (like in Voronov's paper \cite{Voronov:2002}) only in the sense that they commute, and therefore form together a $\Z_2\ti\R$-grading.
-Voronov started with general gradings not linked to parity (cf. also \cite{Voronov:2019}), but then he concentrated only on $\Z$-gradings, assuming additionally that coordinates with non-zero even $\Z$-degrees are `cylindrical', and that transition functions are polynomial in coordinates.
+In many situations, the $\Z$-grading can be replaced by gradings indexed by elements of other commutative groups or even monoids \cite{Jiang:2023}, as was done for $\Z_2^n$-manifolds and, in our case, for the additive group $\R$.
+Our homogeneity supermanifolds are, in this sense, $\Z_2\times\R$-graded: the $\Z_2$-component encodes parity, while the $\R$-component encodes weight.
+These two gradings are compatible in the sense that they commute, forming a $\Z_2\times\R$-grading.
+Voronov originally considered general gradings not linked to parity \cite{Voronov:2019,Voronov:2002}, but later focused on $\Z$-gradings under additional assumptions, such as polynomial transition functions and the cylindrical nature of even coordinates of non-zero degree.